JuliusDonitz/toleranzpolitik/Toleranzpolitik.md

 If an artillery tank is in risk of being hit, other types of tanks within range must place themselves in the path of the projectile in question.
 If an artillery tank is in risk of being wet from mud and water, a non-artillery tank must clear a path, or create a bridge with its chassi, and so forth.

 ### §1.2 Friendly fire
-If a non-artillery tank is hit by friendly artillery fire, it should apologize for blocking the shells.
+A non artillery tank driver hit by friendly artillery fire, should apologize for blocking the shells.
-Artillery-tank drivers do not make misstakes.
+Artillery tank drivers do not make misstakes.

 [//]: # (Etiquette serves as rules of behaviour)
 ## §2 Etiquette